Rider Guidelines

 - Riders are encouraged to wait at designated regroup points until the last rider arrives and has had a chance to catch their breath.
 On rides with larger attendance and a greater spread of ride speeds, "rolling regroups" at which groups of similarly paced riders collect and continue on are a reasonable alternative.
 Slower riders may find it advantageous to start out of a regroup ahead of the pack to get a head start.

 - Riders who decide to take a shortcut or leave a ride should make a reasonable attempt to let the ride leader know, either directly or through another rider.
-If this is not possible, the rider is encouraged to call the leader after the ride to say s/he got back safely.
+If this is not possible, the rider is encouraged to call the leader after the ride to say they got back safely.

 - If all but one or two riders choose to ride faster than the published pace, the group is encouraged to moderate their pace or double back to keep the group together.